naseemkullah/lfs-warning/README.md

 This action works to prevent both:

-- large files that are not LFS tracked
+- Large files that are not LFS tracked
-- files that are LFS tracked
+- Files that are LFS tracked

 from being checked-in in non-pointer format/not stored in LFS.
 The latter happens if the client does not have git-lfs installed.